jeysal/typesafe-routes/README.md

 ```

-Besides `stringParser` there are also `intParser`, `floatParser`, `dateParser` and `booleanParser` shipped with the module.
+Besides `stringParser` there are also `intParser`, `floatParser`, `dateParser`, and `booleanParser` shipped with the module.
 The implementation of custom parsers must follow the interface `Parser<T>`.
 You can find more details on that topic further down the page.

 ### Optional Parameters